github/hackathons/Resources.md

 ## [GitHub](https://github.com/)

-Obviously we can’t go past our own amazing developer platform!
+Well, we can’t go past our own amazing developer platform!
 GitHub  is a great way to collaborate on a project, track your progress, manage a project, and more.
 Check out how to get GitHub for free on our  [GitHub Teams page](https://github.com/pricing).
 You can also check out our [GitHub Docs Pages](https://docs.github.com/) for heaps of information on using GitHub and how-to guides.

 ![banner-code-graph](https://user-images.githubusercontent.com/36594527/117921831-c3d32c80-b334-11eb-8bab-a423ac34272a.png)